aiven/aiven-docs/docs/products/kafka/kafka-mirrormaker/get-started.md

 :::warning
 Aiven for Apache Kafka® MirrorMaker 2 services can be created only alongside at least one existing Aiven for Apache Kafka running service.
-If your project doesn\'t contain any Aiven for Apache Kafka services, create one before attempting to create an Aiven for Apache Kafka MirrorMaker 2 service.
+If your project doesn't contain any Aiven for Apache Kafka services, create one before attempting to create an Aiven for Apache Kafka MirrorMaker 2 service.
 :::